-When Hillsborough County Deputy John Robert Kotfila, Jr. lost his life to a wrong-way driver on the Lee Roy Selmon Expressway in March of last year we wanted to do something to honor his legacy.
-After we had learned about the strong bond between Deputy Kotfila's and his German Shepard, Dexter, we decided to investigate the possibility of dedicating the Selmon Greenway dog park in his honor.
+When Hillsborough County Deputy John Robert Kotfila, Jr. lost his life to a wrong-way driver on the Lee Roy Selmon Expressway in March of 2016, we wanted to honor his legacy.
+After we learned about the strong bond between Deputy Kotfila and his German Shepard, Dexter, we decided to dedicate the Selmon Greenway dog park in his honor.

-K9Grass, an innovative artificial grass especially designed for pets.
+The park has K9Grass, an innovative artificial grass designed especially for pets.
 Unlike other generic artificial grass, K9Grass is softer and won’t cut or damage the paws of smaller dog breeds.
 Other innovative elements include water fountains with built-in pet bowls and large bench-style seating throughout the park.

-The grand opening is Saturday, June 24th from 9 am - 12 pm.
-We hope you and your dogs will join us to celebrate the addition of this latest amenity along the Selmon Greenway.
+We hope you and your furry friends will enjoy this latest amenity along the Selmon Greenway.